Food4Thought/SrProjectFoodForThought/docs/devGuide.md

 npm install -g cordova ionic
 ```

 **Note: This app was created using ionic v1.
-While you don't have to do anything during install to specify that you;re using v1, you will need to make sure you reference the v1 docs, and not v2.**
+While you don't have to do anything during install to specify that you're using v1, you will need to make sure you reference the v1 docs, and not v2.**

 In order to build the app for Android and iOS, you will need to follow the [Android][33764a3e] and [iOS][90d500ab] platform guides respectively.